Bridging the communication gap: toward a more informed public understanding of sustainable farming

 Materials and methods:

 Strategic Frame Analysis is an iterative, test-and-learn, social science methodology, with the findings of each step informing the next.
 Figure 1 below illustrates each step involved in this methodology, based on the overall five-year (national) FFNP project.
 By 2020, the national project had completed the descriptive phase of the research: Expert Interviews (step 1), Cognitive Interviews with the public (step 2), and Media Content and Field Frame Analysis research (step 3) [6,11].
 The prescriptive phase was initiated in late 2020, and in 2021-22 the project completed the Reframe Candidates (4), On-The-Street/On-Line Interviews (5), and Controlled Experiments (6) to test “reframe candidates.”
-Funding from Western SARE will complete the social science research component through Qualitative Frame Testing (step 7), and begin the post-research phase of FFNP with dissemination and education focused on the western United States (see Objective 2 in this section, and Objectives 3 and 4 in education plan).
+Funding from Western SARE completed the social science research component through Qualitative Frame Testing (step 7), and began the post-research phase of FFNP with dissemination and education focused on the western United States (see Objective 2 in this section, and Objectives 3 and 4 in education plan).

 Figure 1.
 Research components in the reframing process.